Biography of Mirza Kuchak Khan

 After the surrender of Khalo Qurban, the government forces entered Rasht, and since the peace talks with the Jangalis failed, the government forces went after the Jangalis.
 While Mirza had lost many forest companions on the way, in the mountains of Talesh, together with his only loyal friend, Gaouk, a Russian-German revolutionary adventurer known as Hushang, got stuck in a storm and frostbite.
 Finally, one of the men of Mohammad Javad Khan Salar Shuja killed and cut off his head.

 Finally, after seven years of struggle and going through many ups and downs, the Jungle Movement ended in 1921 with the martyrdom of Mirza Kuchak Khan.
-The severed head of Mirza, this national and freedom hero and forest commander, was brought to Rasht, handed over to the barracks commander, and displayed next to the barracks for a long time.
+The severed head of Mirza, this national hero and forest commander, was brought to Rasht, handed over to the barracks commander, and displayed next to the barracks for a long time.
 But sometime later, one of Mirza’s friends secretly stole his head and buried it in Soleymandarab, Rasht.